Click on the icon to learn about each camp group.

 Campers in this age group, 11-16, are our eldest group, and are thus encouraged more autonomy in sailing and marine education.
 Campers with sailing experience--or those who are looking for more experience--may be allowed to sail without on instructor on board.
 Autonomy in this way builds confidence and leadership, as well as sailing skills.
 Sailing without an instructor on board is at the discretion of the sailing instructors.
 Not all 'solo' sails will be successful, meaning some may end in a capsize.
 In terms of safety, there is always a powerboat on the water to help.
 Campers are briefed about capsizing and have experienced capsizing before being allowed to sail solo.
 Capsizing can be a valuable learning experience, and to be honest, is pretty fun.

-Launched in 2021, O’Pen Skiff Adventures is for to children that have had previous experience in the O’Pen Skiffs or are 10 or older with sailing experience.
+Launched in 2021, O’Pen Skiff Adventures is for children that have had previous experience in the O’Pen Skiffs and are 11 or older.
 This will be a small class where the focus is only on sailing (as opposed to sailing and marine education).
 Children will have the opportunity to improve their sailing skills and comfort on the water in a more challenging boat than our signature camp boat, the Hobie Wave.
 We have 5 O’Pen Skiffs available and class will be led by an experienced sailing instructor.
-Topics that will be covered in this class are the basics of sailing which include points of sail, tacking, gybing, capsizing and recovery, rigging, launching off the beach and coming back in safely, as well as sail trim and weight balance in the boat.
-More advanced sailing information will be added as we see fit for each individual and class.
-If you are unsure whether your child would love and/or thrive in this class please reach out to us at Fiona@JamestownSailing.org.
-We are excited to challenge children, but want to make sure that kids are comfortable and excited to participate.
+Students will sail in a pair and will switch off practice in steering and trimming the main sheet.
+Topics that will be covered in this class are the basics of sailing which include points of sail, tacking, gybing, capsizing and recovery, rigging, launching off the beach and coming back to shore safely, as using the tiller extension.